meredithajones/hamburger_logger/README.md

 ## Usage

-In order to run the application, open the server.js file in integrated terminal, run "npm install" to install dependencies, and then run "node server.js".
+In order to run the application:

+* Open the server.js file in integrated terminal

+* Install the Express npm package: npm install express.

+* Create a server.js file.

+* Install the Handlebars npm package: npm install express-handlebars.

+* Install MySQL npm package: npm install mysql.

+* Run the command node index.js in the integrated terminal.

 ### Screen Shots
 ![“”]()